abraunegg/onedrive/docs/podman.md

 The detailed document for the config can be found here: [Configuration](https://github.com/abraunegg/onedrive/blob/master/docs/usage.md#configuration)

 ### Syncing multiple accounts
-There are many ways to do this, the easiest is probably to
+There are many ways to do this, the easiest is probably to do the following:
 1. Create a second podman config volume (replace `work` with your desired name):  `podman volume create onedrive_conf_work`
 2. And start a second podman monitor container (again replace `work` with your desired name):